CooeeTours

 Blue Whales & Orcas

-Blue whales sighted off southern WA and SA.
-Orca pods spotted near Bremer Canyon, WA — one of Australia's newest wildlife frontiers.
+Blue whales off southern WA and SA (occasionally in May near Warrnambool).
+Orca pods at Bremer Canyon, WA (December–April) — one of Australia's most exciting wildlife frontiers.

 Australia's Top Whale Watching Destinations